 - 1 tablespoon olive oil

 - Food processor (We love Breville the All In One)

 Preheat oven to 375F.
 Dice the potatoes into small even squares.
-Transfer to a foil lined baking sheet and season with 2 teaspoon of oil, dried thyme, dried mustard powder, salt and pepper.
+Transfer to a foil-lined baking sheet and season with 2 teaspoons of oil, dried thyme, dried mustard powder, salt, and pepper.
 Bake for 20 minutes until the potatoes are just cooked through.
 Remove from the oven and transfer to a shallow baking dish.
-Evenly layer the potatoes in the bottom of the baking dish and keep on side until needed.
+Evenly layer the potatoes in the bottom of the baking dish and keep them on the side until needed.

 Step 2: Cook Scallions & Process Sausage

 Remove from heat and let cool.
-As scallion-garlic mix cooks, process the sausages in a food processor until crumbled.
-Avoid over processing too thinly.
+As the scallion-garlic mix cooks, process the sausages in a food processor until crumbled.
+Avoid overprocessing too thinly.
 Combine sauteed scallions and garlic with processed sausage in a bowl.